jponge/website/_drafts/keybase.md

 Encryption experts _will_ complain, especially if you let Keybase store your private keys, but:

 1. storing your private key on a plain USB drive or unencrypted cloud storage is also dangerous, and
-2. if you really need to communicate sensible data to someone else then you will learn GnuPG in-depth, you will be very strict regarding key validation, trust and exchange, and you will not use email.
+2. if you really need to communicate sensible data to someone else then you will learn GnuPG in-depth, you will be very strict regarding key generation, validation, trust, storage and exchange.
+Also you will probably hide your real identity, so Keybase  will not be useful here.

 ### Conclusion